 7. Information on legal clearances required, like licenses and permissions.

 Step 4) Selection of Equipment

-1. Free Range Poultry Farm – For a free-range poultry farm approximately 12,000 to 36,000 sq. ft. is required as poultry birds will be allowed to move around freely.
+1. Free Range Poultry Farm – For a free-range poultry farm, approximately 12,000 to 36,000 sq. ft. is required as poultry birds can move freely.